ellenkolesnikova/projects/assembly/README.markdown

     nc localhost 80

-You can create a txt file (e.g. `hello.txt`) and get its contents using nc command:
+Create a txt file (e.g. `hello.txt`).
+In the same terminal as the nc command, get the txt file's contents using an HTTP GET request:

     GET hello.txt HTTP/1.0